Graph Coverage Zones from Points

 Uses a full routing engine to determine reachable areas per point, then builds coverage zones based on actual network paths.

-3. Creating Voronoi polygons around graph nodes
+3. Builds Voronoi polygons around the graph nodes.

 Parameters: